Simon Case: Lockdown Files

-In early March 2023, The Daily Telegraph published a number of WhatsApp messages from the UK's COVID-19 Lockdown period.
+In early March 2023, The Daily Telegraph published a number of WhatsApp messages from the UK's COVID-19 lockdown period, named the Lockdown Files.
 Case, who was said to be in discussion with the then-Health Secretary Matt Hancock, reportedly mocked holidaymakers stuck in hotel rooms by the UK's quarantine policy, saying it was "hilarious" and how he wanted to "see some of the faces of people coming out of first class and into a Premier Inn shoe box".
-In some messages Case said how some opposition to Covid restrictions were “pure Conservative ideology”.
+In some messages Case said how some opposition to COVID restrictions were "pure Conservative ideology".

-Case, described Johnson as “nationally distrusted figure” and warned the public were unlikely to follow isolation rules laid down by him.
+Case described Johnson as "nationally distrusted figure" and warned the public were unlikely to follow isolation rules laid down by him.